 Camp Hale was the training camp for the Army’s 10th Mountain Division soldiers during World War II.
 It’s a wide mountain valley with a few remnants of building foundations, but at the end of the valley there are 21 campsites available for rigs up to 60-feet in length.

 The campground’s location is about 15 miles from Minturn (or 20 miles from Vail) and is easily accessible from Highway 24.
-The sites can be reserved at recreation.gov and there are some fire pits and vault toilets available, but no hookups or water.
+The sites can be reserved at recreation.gov.
+There are some fire pits and vault toilets available, but no hookups or water.

 Camp Hale is conveniently located about halfway between Vail and the town of Leadville, so you can split your time between both towns.
 You’ll get a sense of Wild West history in the “City Above The Clouds,” and a more modern resort feel in the Vail Valley.

-As you can see, there are several camping options within 30 minutes of the Vail Valley.
-If you don’t have your own RV, campervan or travel trailer, why not consider a Colorado mountain getaway in an RV rented from Outdoorsy?
-No matter the season, Vail offers visitors cool temperatures, outdoor activities and some great camping memories.
+There are several great camping options within 30 minutes of the Vail Valley.
+If you don’t have your own RV, campervan, or travel trailer, why not consider a Colorado mountain getaway in an RV rented from Outdoorsy?
+No matter the season, Vail offers visitors cool temperatures, outdoor activities, and some great camping memories.